Agent Observability: The Definitive Guide to Monitoring, Evaluating, and Perfecting Production-Grade AI Agents

 The observability community learned the hard way that proprietary instrumentation silos data and hinders innovation.
 OpenTelemetry (OTel) solves this for microservices, and in 2024 the specification added semantic conventions for LLM and agent spans.
 Adopting OTel delivers three benefits:

-- Interoperability — Stream traces to any backend - Maxim, New Relic, or even your own ClickHouse cluster—without rewriting code.
+- Interoperability — Stream traces to any backend - Be it Maxim, New Relic, or even your own ClickHouse cluster—without rewriting code.

 - No Vendor Lock-In — Future-proof your stack as new tracing backends emerge.